 They say the trick to facing your fear is to turn it into something fun… but that’s easier said than done!

 Especially if you’ll need to be using your business English skills at the same time.

-But I’ll show you how to make it easy and enjoyable in this post.
+But in this post, I’ll show you how to make it easy and enjoyable.
 I’ll walk you through each step of a conference call, with essential business English phrases to use.

 So let’s hang up those phone fears!

 - What Exactly Happens in a Conference Call?

 - What to Do Before the Conference Call

 - How to Master Conference Calls in Business English

 Conference calls are a staple at any workplace, especially those where workers are scattered all across different locations.
 They might be used to:

 - Discuss marketing strategies with several people